TreadSoftly/Projects/SIGINT_Ants.md

 ## Tools used to get the casing off

-I employed a hair dryer to loosen the heat-fitted end cap.
-It's a neat trick; the hair dryer doesn't get hot enough to cause damage, but it does soften the plastic just enough.
+- I broke out the hair dryer to loosen the heat-fitted end cap (and then watched my hair wave and pretended I was in a convertable with the top down) It's a neat trick; the hair dryer doesn't get hot enough to cause damage, but it does soften the plastic just enough.

 <p align="center">
   <img src="https://github.com/TreadSoftly/Projects/assets/121847455/90f49791-a55b-414b-9231-406d20388771" width="50%" height="50%">